 As part of obtaining reasonable assurance about whether Stone County, Mississippi's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and questioned costs as item 2015-001.
+The results of our tests disclosed instances of noncompliance or other matter that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and responses as items 2016-001 and 2016-006.